marshallm94/galvanize_notes/my_notes.md

 ### KMeans

 * The goal of KMeans is to find $K$ centroids that group your data into clusters.

+* *Note that the analyst has to explicitly determine the number of clusters $K$ there should be ("injecting" your bias into the data)*

 * The process goes as follows:
     1. Determine $K$, how many clusters you want your data to be grouped into.